-Heavy emphasis is placed on cooking stocks, soups and sauces.
-Students can earn additional training in fine dining food preparation, essential culinary skills, food preparation for groups, sanitation techniques and essential culinary skills.
+Students study how to cook stocks, soups and sauces.
+They earn additional training in fine dining food preparation, essential culinary skills, food preparation for groups, sanitation techniques and essential culinary skills.
 To graduate, students are required to complete 13 credit hours of coursework.

 Certificate of Achievement in Baking and Pastry

-Sugar work, chocolate preparation and decorative centerpieces are some of the classes taught in this 42-credit hour program.
+Sugar work, chocolate preparation and decorative centerpieces are some of the classes taught in this 39-credit-hour program.
 Electives in healthy lifestyle cuisine and international cooking are available.
 Students can also practice decorating cakes and baking breads.

 Certificate of Achievement in Culinary Arts

 Instructors for this program teach a range of topics, including catering and ice carving.
 Core culinary arts courses include food purchasing, menu planning and pastry making.
 Electives in commercial baking, international cuisine, wine studies and catering management are also available.
 This program can be completed in 35 credit hours.

 Students enrolled in this program need to complete the same major courses found in the baking and pastry certificate program.
 Unlike the certificate program, this program requires general education and elective courses on top of the 39 credit hours for the major.